-THE LOW-INCOME UTILITY ASSISTANCE PROGRAM, sponsored by the City of Salem, is dedicated to helping individuals and families facing financial difficulties to pay their City utility bills.
-The program is possible due to generous utility customers making voluntary, tax-deductible donations used exclusively for low-income assistance.
-These donations are matched by the City of Salem up to a \$10,000 maximum per year.
+THE LOW-INCOME UTILITY ASSISTANCE PROGRAM is dedicated to helping individuals and families facing short-term financial difficulties to pay their City of Salem utility bills.
+Eligible households may apply for assistance by contacting local service agencies to apply for aid.
+The program is possible due to generous voluntary, tax-deductible donations used exclusively for low-income utility assistance.

-In 2016, a total of \$14,670.74 was distributed to 157 families and individuals who would have otherwise faced possible water service disruption.
-Currently, the donation amounts received are not enough to keep up with the low-income requests for distribution.

-If you would like to donate to the Low-Income Utility Assistance Program or if you are in need of low-income assistance for your City of Salem utility bill, please visit our website at www.cityofsalem.net or contact Customer Services Utility Billing at 503-588-6099 for more information.
+In 2017, \$15,111 was distributed to 156 families and individuals who would have otherwise faced possible water service disruption.
+If you would like to learn more about donating to the low-income utility assistance program, or if you are in need of assistance to pay your City of Salem utility bill, please visit www.cityofsalem.net or contact Customer Services Utility Billing at 503-588-6099 for more information.